 Tips for Perfect Salmon

 - The Brown Paper Bag Trick - When roasting a piece of 'skin on' salmon in the oven, cut a brown paper bag to fit under the salmon while you roast it.
 The skin sticks to the bag while the flesh pulls right off to serve.
-This also makes the pan much easier to clean without that caked on skin!
+This also makes the pan much easier to clean without that baked on skin!

 - Score the Salmon - Using a serrated knife, score the meat into serving size pieces before cooking it, slicing down through the flesh but leaving the skin intact.
 This makes it easier to serve individual pieces without having ragged edges on your servings.

-- Let it Rest - Like a lot of meats, let your salmon rest on the stovetop 3 to 5 minutes after cooking.
+- Let it Rest - Like a lot of meats, always let your salmon rest on the stovetop 3 to 5 minutes after cooking.
 If it's a really large piece, you can cover it with foil while it rests a bit longer.
 I doubt if it redistributes the juices like beef, but the salmon continues to cook as it rests.
 You can slightly undercook the fish while roasting with the idea that it will finish cooking while it rests.
 It helps avoid overcooking the fish which is about the worst thing you can do if you love salmon!

 - Buy Wild-Caught Salmon vs. Farm Raised - I like to buy Wild-Caught Alaskan Salmon and always look for the best quality.
 Fish has a short shelf life, look for the freshest you can find!
 Ask the guys behind the counter, they can be really helpful!
 Check your local co-op, I have found great quality Wild Caught Sockeye Salmon that is frozen for much less expensive than fresh.